jeanmathieupotvin/transltr/tests/testthat/_snaps/class-location.md

       c(location("a"), location("b"))
     Condition
       Error:
-      ! all 'path' must be equal in order to combine multiple 'Location' objects.
+      ! all 'path' must be equal in order to combine 'Location' objects.

 # merge_locations() validates ...